-Newly employed General maids and Love cards go to your kitchen entrance, whereas buildings and Private Maids go straight to your Private Quarters.
-Please note that newly employed staff doesn't go into your waiting room (draw deck) or to your side (hand), nor into any other player's kitchen entrance, unless specifically stated.
+Newly employed General Maids and Love go to your kitchen entrance, whereas Private Maids go to your Private Quarters, and Events go to any player's Private Quarters.
+Please note that no newly employed staff goes into your waiting room (draw deck) or to your side (hand), nor into any other player's kitchen entrance, unless specifically stated.